HP unveils their ultra comfortable VR headset at HP Reinvent global partner conference.

 With improved optics, visuals, tracking, and comfort, the HP Reverb is easily Window’s Mixed Realities most impressive offering so far.
 With the Odyssey+ also making great improvements on its previous iteration, it appears as though Windows Mixed Reality has finally begun gaining its footing within the industry.

-The HP Reverb Consumer Edition will be available next month for $649, a relatively fare price for the considerable amount of upgrades being offered.
-No word yet on a set price for the Professional version.
+The HP Reverb Professional Edition will be available next month for $649, a relatively fare price for the considerable amount of upgrades being offered.
+No word yet on a set price for the Consumer version.